andredesousa/javascript-unit-testing-best-practices/README.md

 Typically, we choose a few input samples for each test.
 However, in production, an API that is called with 5 parameters can be invoked with thousands of different permutations.
 We should test many input combinations.
-This way, we won’t only choose cases that we know will make our test pass.
+This way, we won't only choose cases that we know will make our test pass.
 We can make the values random.
 For example, with the [fast-check](https://www.npmjs.com/package/fast-check) or [jsverify](https://www.npmjs.com/package/jsverify) library, we can create random combinations of data for our tests.